 How to calculate estimated taxes

-To calculate your estimated taxes, estimate your tax year’s expected:
+To calculate your estimated taxes, first estimate the following for the entire tax year:

 - Adjusted gross income (AGI)

 One option you have for calculating the total for the current year is to use last year as a starting point.
 Use the prior year’s information to estimate the values for the current year.
 After you estimate that data, calculate the estimated quarterly tax payments.

 Follow these steps to calculate your estimated taxes: